Why Adrian?

 Depending on the level of review, applications may be read by one, two, or all members of the IRB.
 All full reviews and selected other applications will be discussed by the entire committee during its regular meetings.
 In some cases, additional experts are consulted.

 Applications may be approved as is, approved pending minor changes, or deferred because major changes are required or insufficient information was included in the application.
 Principal Investigators will be notified of the committee’s decision via e-mail.
 The committee communicates only with the Principal Investigator, who is then responsible for communicating the committee’s feedback with any Co-Investigators.
-If the Principle Investigator disputes any changes requested by the IRB, they may meet with the committee at its next regularly scheduled meeting.
+If the Principal Investigator disputes any changes requested by the IRB, they may meet with the committee at its next regularly scheduled meeting.

-If the IRB requests changes, the Principle Investigator will e-mail the revised application to the IRB at irb@adian.edu.
+If the IRB requests changes, the Principal Investigator will e-mail the revised application to the IRB at irb@adian.edu.
 The IRB then reviews the application to see if it fulfills the committee’s requests.
 The IRB may request additional drafts of the application.
-When final approval is given, the Principle Investigator will then send a signed hard copy of the entire application to the IRB chair.
+When final approval is given, the Principal Investigator will then send a signed hard copy of the entire application to the IRB chair.
 When the final application is received, the IRB will then prepare an official letter of approval.

 All changes to an approved study must be submitted for review and receive IRB approval before the changes can be implemented.
 Minor changes may be submitted in the form of a memo.
 Extensive changes to the application form or informed consent must be resubmitted along with an outline of the proposed changes.
 The addition of investigators must also be reported to the IRB along with the appropriate investigator training certificate.